priya-acharya/sync-confluence-issues/ReadMe.txt

-Create Environemnt variable AUTH wiht decoded as below:
+Create Environment variable AUTH with decoded as below:

+1. Open command prompt and type python(assuming python is already installed).
+Encode the Username and password strings to base64 using following steps
+  i. import base64
+  ii. base64.b64encode(<username:password>.encode('utf-8'))

+2. Go to environmental variables under system properties and add AUTH as key and above decoded string as value.